yowko/Docs.zh-tw/docs/visual-basic/programming-guide/language-features/xml/how-to-transform-xml-by-using-linq.md

 ---
-title: 如何：使用 LINQ 轉換 XML (Visual Basic) ms.date: 07/20/2015
+title: 如何：使用 LINQ 轉換 XML
+ms.date: 07/20/2015
 helpviewer_keywords:
 - XML [Visual Basic], transforming
-- LINQ to XML [Visual Basic], transforming XML ms.assetid: 815687f4-0bc2-4c0b-adc6-d78744aa356f ms.openlocfilehash: 347ca45c2417c1ffb9a86f3bcb51c75f3382bfad
+- LINQ to XML [Visual Basic], transforming XML ms.assetid: 815687f4-0bc2-4c0b-adc6-d78744aa356f ms.openlocfilehash: a531b189074ac7bdd1c02935368c408ff506a6f1
-ms.sourcegitcommit: 4f4a32a5c16a75724920fa9627c59985c41e173c
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: zh-TW
-ms.lasthandoff: 10/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72524814"
+ms.locfileid: "74353641"
 ---
 # <a name="how-to-transform-xml-by-using-linq-visual-basic"></a>如何：使用 LINQ 轉換 XML (Visual Basic)

-[Xml 常](../../../../visual-basic/language-reference/xml-literals/index.md)值可讓您輕鬆地從一個來源讀取 xml，並將它轉換成新的 xml 格式。 您可以利用 LINQ 查詢來抓取要轉換的內容，或將現有檔中的內容變更為新的 XML 格式。

-本主題中的範例會將 XML 來源文件中的內容轉換成 HTML，以便在瀏覽器中查看。
+[XML Literals](../../../../visual-basic/language-reference/xml-literals/index.md) make it easy to read XML from one source and transform it to a new XML format.
+You can take advantage of LINQ queries to retrieve the content to transform, or change content in an existing document to a new XML format.

+The example in this topic transforms content from an XML source document to HTML to be viewed in a browser.

 [!INCLUDE[note_settings_general](~/includes/note-settings-general-md.md)]

-### <a name="to-transform-an-xml-document"></a>轉換 XML 檔
+### <a name="to-transform-an-xml-document"></a>To transform an XML document

-1. 在 Visual Studio 中，于 [**主控台應用程式**] 專案範本中建立新的 Visual Basic 專案。
+1. In Visual Studio, create a new Visual Basic project in the **Console Application** project template.

-2. 按兩下專案中建立的 [Module1] 檔案，以修改 Visual Basic 程式碼。 將下列程式碼新增至 `Module1` 模組的 `Sub Main`。 此程式碼會將來源 XML 檔建立為 <xref:System.Xml.Linq.XDocument> 物件。
+2. Double-click the Module1.vb file created in the project to modify the Visual Basic code.
+Add the following code to the `Sub Main` of the `Module1` module.
+This code creates the source XML document as an <xref:System.Xml.Linq.XDocument> object.

     ```vb
     Dim catalog =